naimur978/ci-cd-demo/README.md

 - Add deployment steps for cloud or server deployment (e.g., using **AWS**, **Docker**, or **SSH**).
 - Enhance testing with code coverage tools or additional test cases.

-## License
-This project is licensed under the MIT License.

-## Contributions
-Feel free to open issues or create pull requests to improve this project.

 # Why Use Both Local Testing and GitHub Actions?